Conversations to have with your student, tools for estimating college costs and more.

 College admissions is hard on parents, too On her Grown & Flown blog, Lisa Heffernan shares the 11 reasons why college application season may be a more difficult experience than you expected.
 Reason number one: you’re watching your child prepare to leave.
 Yes, the whole process can be a bit of rollercoaster ride.

 The slim acceptance numbers at the most elite colleges tend to convince parents and students that getting into any good school is impossible.
 But Kevin Carey debunks the myth of extreme selectivity in his article for the New York Times.
-He believes teenagers who work hard will get into the majority of colleges they apply to.
+He believes teenagers who work hard will get into the majority of colleges where they apply.

-In the comments section below, please share articles you’ve found helpful.
+In the comments section below, please share your thoughts on the articles mentioned here or others you’ve found helpful.